Developer Guide for ra.VI

 Given below is an example usage scenario and how the list feature behaves at each step.

-2. The user inputs add -t Read book into ra.VI, adding the task to the task list in TaskManager.
-The user keys in multiple other tasks of the following:
+add -t Read bookinto ra.VI, adding the task to the task list in TaskManager.
+The user keys in multiple other tasks of the following:add -t Return book -by 2-10-2020 1400add -t Meeting

-3. The user inputs add -m CS2113T into ra.VI, adding the module to the module map in ModuleManager.
-The user keys in multiple other modules of the following:
+add -m CS2113Tinto ra.VI, adding the module to the module map in ModuleManager.
+The user keys in multiple other modules of the following:add -m CS2101add -m CG2271

 2.2.3 CAP Feature